sheatsley/attacks/README.md

 This repo is, by design, to be interoperable with the following [datasets](https://github.com/sheatsley/datasets) and [models](https://github.com/sheatsley/models) repos (which are all based on [PyTorch](https://github.com/pytorch/pytorch)).
-With some effort, you probably bring your own data and models, but I wouldn't recommend it if you're looking to start using this repo as easily as possible.
-I recommend installing an editable version of this repo via `pip install -e`.
+With some effort, you probably bring your own data and models, but it is not recommended it if you're looking to start using this repo as easily as possible.
+Preferably, install an editable version of this repo via `pip install -e`.
 Afterwards, you can craft adversarial examples using any of the eight attacks above as follows:

     import aml
     import dlm